NVSL/QuadClass-Resources/README.md

 course.

 * `labs` has all the labs.
 The write ups reference the starter repos they use.
-* `Eagle` has the pre-built parts library, CAM files, and design rule files to use with Eagle.
+* `Fusion 360` has the pre-built parts library, CAM files, and design rule files to use with Fusion 360.
 * `Lecture Slides` has slides that aren't part of any particular lab.

 Please see the [course home page](https://sites.google.com/a/eng.ucsd.edu/quadcopterclass/) or the [class calendar](https://docs.google.com/spreadsheets/d/1cgSJm-5A6JrrA-iNKX8d2A0SE1PBk1CwzLvdhLKHuWY/edit#gid=1449995990) for schedule, due dates, and other logistical issues.

+## A Note About Software Tool Names

+The PCB design software we use is called Fusion 360.
+It used to be known as "Eagle".
+I'm slowly updating the course materials to reflect this change.
+In the meantime when you see "Eagle" you should think "Fusion 360".

 ## Overview